- Sermon Notes

 5. Pharaoh was thrilled with Joseph’s proposal and immediately elevated him to second in command over all in Egypt.
 The only person greater than Joseph was Pharaoh.

-6. Joseph was finally free from slavery and prison; but was he truly free?
+6. Joseph was finally free from slavery and prison; but was he truly free, was his heart still broken?

 I. Let God Make You Forget (51)